 In the case of pregnant women, one may still go ahead with the monoclonal antibody treatment as there is no proven risk of the treatment during pregnancy or to the unborn child.
 However, the decision to treat a pregnant lady squarely lies with the consulting doctor.

-Recovery Period of Monoclonal Antibody Treatment
+Recovery After Monoclonal Antibody Treatment

-The patients who have undergone monoclonal antibody treatment, esspecially for COVID-19, felt they have started feeling better after 24 hours of the treatment.
+The patients who have undergone monoclonal antibody treatment, especially for COVID-19, felt they have started feeling better after 24 hours of the treatment.
 After 48 hours, the patients have felt they have recovered fully.

 Frequently Asked Questions